Mac Miller’s Will Reveals How His Million Dollar Fortune Will Be Divided

 The fact that the “Self-Care” rapper made sure that he had a trust and a will allows his family to avoid the wrangling over money we often see when a celebrity dies.

 As Forbes reports, Prince, for example, did not leave behind a will or an estate plan.
-As a result, none of his six siblings have inherited a dime of his estimated $200 million dollar fortune.
-The executor of the estate’s hands are tied because the IRS has to determine the estate’s value and it has to be a number that the executor agrees with.
+As a result, none of his six siblings have inherited a dime of his estimated $200 million fortune.
+The hands of the executor of his estate are tied because the IRS has to determine the estate’s value and it has to be a number that the executor agrees with.
 Even though Prince’s family hasn’t gotten any money, the executor has received millions of dollars in legal fees.

 Mac Miller died on September 7 of a suspected overdose.
-While he openly about his struggles with addiction in the past, the Los Angeles coroner declared that the cause of death could not be determined after the first autopsy.
+While he openly shared about his struggles with addiction in the past, the Los Angeles coroner declared that the cause of death could not be determined after the first autopsy.
 As The Blast notes, the medical examiner’s decision hinges on the results of toxicology tests.

 Throughout his discography, Mac Miller showcased his versatility with sounds derived from rock to hip-hop https://t.co/o5i8iBBgBM pic.twitter.com/kCqqin263n